 What is Business Process Management?

 Post Industrial Revolution, businesses have adopted process management techniques to improve business outcomes.
-Business process management has continuously evolved over the years from process definition and workflow management to modern business process management.
-Business process management aids businesses monitor and optimize their processes continuously.
+Business process management has continuously evolved from process definition and workflow management to modern business process management.
+Business process management aids businesses monitor and optimizing their processes continuously.
 Every business has unique requirements and processes, but BPM enables all organizations to improve their business operations continuously.

 BPM may be defined as a management discipline that treats business processes as assets that directly improve enterprise performance.
 A set of activities that are carried out by organizations to optimize their business workflows to achieve organizational goals.
 BPM processes need to be executed by people using management tools to achieve specific organizational goals.

-A typical BPM cycle comprises of the following steps:
+A typical BPM cycle comprises the following steps:

 A form is used to collect data about the process workflows.
 Once the data is collected the next step is to assign stakeholders for each task.
 A comprehensive business process management solution can be built based on the data collected and the tasks assigned.

 Modeling the process by way of a flow diagram or a flow chart helps visualize the sequence of events.

 The process running through the workflow needs to be monitored and the right metrics need to be identified to measure efficiency.

 Based on the feedback, the newly implemented process needs to be modified to be more efficient.